The Abundance Paradox

 Adaptation

-Downgrade education from load-bearing to supplementary.
-The architecture must survive with baseline humans.
+Downgrade education from day-one requirement to generational investment.
+The architecture must boot with baseline humans.
 Education makes things better, not possible at all.
 If any mechanism requires enlightenment to function, it is a wish, not a design.
 Redesign principle: the system must work with selfish, tribal, short-sighted, status-addicted humans operating within well-designed constraints.

 26. Design with the Animal, Not Against It